Heim (1982): File Change Semantics and Anaphora #

 Instances For

-Starting file: no discourse referents, all possibilities.
+Starting file: no discourse referents, all worlds open — the minimal state.

 Equations